nextflow-io/training/docs/basic_training/processes.md

     In this step you have learned:

-    1. How to use the `val` qualifier to define the input channel(s) of a process.
+    1. How to use the `val` qualifier to define the input channel(s) of a process
-    2. How to use the `path` qualifier to define the input file(s) of a process.
+    2. How to use the `path` qualifier to define the input file(s) of a process
-    3. How to use the `each` qualifier to repeat the execution of a process for each item in a collection.
+    3. How to use the `each` qualifier to repeat the execution of a process for each item in a collection

 ## Outputs